miles-no/miles_web_components/README.md

 ## Deployment

-There is no pipelines fpr build and deployment pr 31/08/23, so the way you deploy this components is that you copy them into this path via sftp
+The project is set up with a Github Action that bundle and upload the web components to the WP Hosting server.

 `/wp-newsite/wp-content/plugins/miles-wp-web-components-plugin/miles-wc-new`